quicksilver/manual/Readme.md

 ## Updating plugin docs ##

 Plugin docs are automatically pulled in from the plugin packages.
-To update them, run the `plugindocs.py` script:
+To generate them for the latest QS build, run the `plugindocs.py` script:

     $ venv/bin/python plugindocs.py

+Because of the lengthy download, the plugindocs script will keep a local cache of the plugin info from the qsapp.com site.
+If a plugin's documentation has been updated, but QS has not, you should run the script with the `--fresh` option to overwrite the cache.

+If a plugin has been removed, you may also want to add the `--clear` option to remove the old generated documentation.

+### Developer notes ###

+  * When changes to the supported OS versions are made, these should be reflected in the `SUPPORTED_OS_VERSIONS` constant in  _pluginsdocs.py_.
+  * Check `--help` for the full list of options.

 ## Updating the Live Manual ##